manumendiolar/farauti-abundance-qld-hurdle-model/README.md

-# *Anopheles farauti* abundance in Queensland: a hurdle modelling approach
+# *Anopheles farauti* abundance in Queensland: a hurdle modelling approach manuscript

 This repo contains R scripts to reproduce the results in *Anopheles farauti* abundance in Queensland: a hurdle modelling approach.